bmoussaud/xl-azure-workshop/README.md

 ### Undeploy

 * Undeploy the `PetClinic-war` app
-  * Environments/test/aws test/PetClinic-war
+  * Environments/test/azure test/PetClinic-war
 * Undeploy the `java-server-application` app
-  * Environments/test/aws test/java-server-application
+  * Environments/test/azure test/java-server-application
-* Undeploy the `aws-host` app
+* Undeploy the `azure-vm` app
-  * Environments/test/aws test/aws-host
+  * Environments/test/azure-vm/azure-vm
 * Undepoy the `ansible-controller` app (you'll need it during the orchestration section)
-  * Environments/test/aws test/ansible-controller
+  * Environments/test/azure test/ansible-controller
+* Undepoy the `ResourceGroupProvisioner` app (you'll need it during the orchestration section)
+  * Environments/test/azure test/ResourceGroupProvisioner

 ### Orchestration - phase 1

+XLRelease trial edition is available here: [https://info.digital.ai/xl-release-trial-free.html](https://info.digital.ai/xl-release-trial-free.html).
+Register, Download the zip file, unzip and lauch bin/run.sh  (or run.bat is your ruuning it from a Windows Machine).
+Documentation is available [here](https://docs.xebialabs.com/v.9.6/release/installation#get-started)

 in XLRelease, we'll design a template to orchestrate the tasks to provision and to deploy a full stack.